jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

         print("[iteration %04d] loss: %.4f" % (j + 1, loss / len(data)))
 ```

-The code above initializes the stochastic variational inference sampler and runs it for $2500$ iterations to approximate the posteriors.
-Now we can use the `Predictive` class to generate posterior samples for `business_freedom` and `business_freedom_x_region`.
+For posterior inference, we use stochastic variational inference, which is a method used to approximate probability distributions.
+The code above initializes the stochastic variational inference sampler and runs it for $2500$ iterations.
+Now the `Predictive` class can be used to generate posterior samples for each parameter.
+We'll only plot the posterior distributions for `business_freedom` and `business_freedom_x_region` as these are the most important.

 &nbsp;